jinoopy/swpp202001-team1/README.md

 ## About config.json

 You may change settings of config.json.
+This file will be hidden in further commits.

 `"llvm-bin-dir": "...."`

-Value of this field should be the llvm bin directory, i.e. llvmscript/llvm-10.0-release/bin.
+Value of this field should be the llvm bin directory, i.e. `llvmscript/llvm-10.0-release/bin.`

-`"opt-pass": ....
+`"opt-pass": ....`
-`

 This field is recommended to fix with `-dev` mode.
 Do not touch if necessary.

 `"preset-passes": ....`